liip/roger-q/README.md

 Dumps the messages from the given queue to the standard output.

-The messages will be outputted as JSON, as in the following example (the example has been pretty-formatted):
+The messages are dumped as JSON as in the following example (the example has been pretty-formatted):
 ```json5
 [
   {